This was originally written in August 2017 but has since been updated.

 Demand Attention in the Right Ways

 The people and brands I follow on social media are the ones that tell me about things I want or need to hear.
 If you're looking to gain an engaged following, provide relevant and timely information to users.
-Share ebooks you've written (or that others have written that relate to your products and services), blogs that pertain to your industry, and other things like helpful graphics.
+Share ebooks you've written (or that others have written that relate to your products and services), blogs that pertain to your industry, and other things like helpful or fun graphics.
 The more value you provide, the more likely you'll see engagement increase.